← Back to Blog

 In brief (TL;DR): Deciding between formal tax emigration and maintaining South African tax residency depends entirely on your long-term visa status and your asset base.
 We help you evaluate your unique profile to prevent premature cessation of residency and unexpected capital gains taxes.

 One of the most persistent sources of anxiety for South Africans relocating to the United Kingdom is the concept of "financial emigration".
 Over the last few years, the terminology and the rules have evolved.
-What was once handled by the South African Reserve Bank (SARB) is now strictly a SARS process known as Cessation of Tax Residency.
+What was once handled by the South African Reserve Bank (SARB) is now strictly a South African Revenue Service (SARS) process known as cessation of tax residency.

-If you're only working in the UK on a temporary visa and intend to return to South Africa, triggering an exit tax is a costly mistake.
+If you're only working in the UK on a temporary visa and intend to come home, triggering an exit tax to "tidy up" your SARS position is a costly mistake.

 ELIGIBILITY CHECKER